CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 **Procurement**

 There are different products that support the patch and change management process.
-In order to make an appropriate choice from these products, the requirements for these tools, such as which platforms to support, must be determined prior to procurement (see OPS.1.1.3.M8 * Safe Use of Change Management Tools *).
+In order to make an appropriate choice from these products, the requirements for these tools, such as which platforms to support, must be specified prior to procurement (see OPS.1.1.3.M8 * Safe Use of Change Management Tools *).

 **Implementation**
 During implementation, all IT systems managed by Patch and Change Management should be subordinated individually or in groups.
 Furthermore, changes to these systems must be documented in a central location (see OPS.1.1.3.M11 * Continuous Documentation of Information Processing *).

 **Business**

-Depending on the size and complexity of a patch or change to be made, it is recommended that an execution plan define tests, control and termination points, and distribution priorities.
+Depending on the size and complexity of a patch or change, it is recommended that an execution plan define tests, control and breakpoints, and distribution priorities.
 It must be ensured that the desired level of safety is maintained during and after the change.
 The approval and implementation of changes should be coordinated, taking into account resources and interests of departments and IT operations (see OPS.1.1.3.M7 * Integration of change management in business processes * and OPS.1.1.3.M6 * Reconciliation of change requests *).

 For quality assurance purposes and to detect errors or to prevent future errors, every patch and every change should be evaluated after it has been loaded (see OPS.1.1.3.M13 * Measuring the success of change requests *).